 Charbroil the onions and ginger and add to a 24 quart pot along with the chicken, leeks, mushroom powder, salt, and rock sugar.

-In a pan on medium heat, add the spices (cinnamon stick, cardamom pods, fennel, nutmeg, star anise and cloves, coriander) and fry for a couple of minutes in a dry pan until they’re fragrant.
+Heat up the spices (cinnamon stick, cardamom pods, fennel, nutmeg, star anise and cloves, coriander) for a couple of minutes in a dry pan until they’re fragrant.
 Do not let the spice burn.
 If they burn, throw away and start again.
 Never use burnt spices in your broth or you will ruin the flavor.

-Put toasted spices and lime peels in a tea strainer, or put in a cheesecloth bag, and add to the pot.
+Put toasted spices and lime peels in a tea strainer, or create a cheesecloth bag, and put in pot.

 Add pho hoa tea bag, lime leaves (optional), and cilantro stems.